siberianfox/g2wiki/Programming-v9-with-Studio6-and-the-SAM-ICE.md

 _These are some really sketchy notes cribbed from a chat we were having._
+We are assuming you are using VMware Fusion 6 under OSX.
+If not, some of these instructions won't be relevant and can be ignored.

 1. Bring up Atmel Studio 6.1.
-If the project complains that you don;t have the complete project don;t worry - you don't need it if all you are doing is programming (and not compiling).
+If the project complains that you don't have the complete project or some parts are not found don't worry - you don't need it if all you are doing is programming (and not compiling).

-Select `Tools`/`Device Programming`
+2. Select `Tools`/`Device Programming`

+First, make sure the SAM-ICE is plugged in via USB.

+Next, Make sure the SAM-ICE is connected to the virtual machine.
+IN the Virtual Machine/USB & Bluetooth menu, aslect `COnnecte SGEGGER J-Link`

+NOTE: If you get a dialog asking to upgrade the SAM-ICE firmware, do it.

 Select `SAM-ICE` for the tool
 Select `ATSAM3X8C` for the device